KratosMultiphysics/Kratos/INSTALL.md

 **Warning**: Please be carefull while mixing parallel builds with unitay builds.
 See [below](#unitary-builds)

 #### Windows

+**NOTE:** The following will only apply in the case of compiling with *Visual Studio*, in case of compiling with *MinGW* the same tips as in *GNU/Linux* can be applied.

 *Windows* should detect automatically the number of threads of your computer, but many times this mechanism fails.
 We included several options in order to force the parallel compilation: